1 Peter

 4. A perfected faith. v.6-9.

 Affluence is a great physical blessing, but it is not at all helpful for our walk in the Lord.
 We are tempted to pad our lives for security and pleasure.
 In Peter's day, cross-bearing meant standing firm in the face of violent persecution.
 Many were tempted to compromise their faith and pour out a libation to the Emperor.
 We too are tempted to protect our affluent life-style.
-Yet, it is in the hard struggle of discipleship where our faith is purified for service in eternity, and it is only in that struggle where we catch a glimpse of the one whom we serve.
+Yet, it is in the struggle of life where our faith is purified for service in eternity, and it is in that struggle where we catch a glimpse of the one whom we serve.

 Discussion